Saira Peter: Television and film

-Peter is increasingly in demand as an OST (original soundtrack) singer for primetime television dramas.
+Peter has recorded original soundtrack vocals for Pakistani primetime television dramas.
 On 6 May 2022 her OST featured on GEO TV's Dil Awaiz, a duet with Nabeel Shaukat (composer: Naveed Nashad), the first episode quickly gaining millions of views.
 She recorded a solo OST composed by Naveed Nashad for HUM TV network's Nehar, the first episode airing 9 May 2022.
-Her most recent OST recording is a duet with Naveed Nashad for Pakistan's GEO TV drama Grift.
+In 2026, Peter sang the original soundtrack "Tanha Akeli Hoon" for the television drama Muamma.
+The song, filmed on actress Saba Qamar, received media attention following its release.